top of page

 Secondary school is separated into two sections.

-In grades 7 to 10, students study in the IB Middle Years Programme guided by the curriculum of the Quebec Education Program.
-In grade 11, students transition to the Ontario curriculum to prepare them for obtaining an Ontario Secondary School Diploma at the end of grade 12.
+In grades 6 to 10, students study in the IB Middle Years Programme guided by the curriculum of the Ontario Education Program.
+In grade 11, students continue with the Ontario curriculum to prepare them for obtaining an Ontario Secondary School Diploma at the end of grade 12.

 montreal-gf352b2916_1920.jpg